 “It’s not now, but I’m sure I can come up with a more convenient offer for you.”
-Her hand descended into one of the pockets of her dress, pulling out a large golden card, her Crown Card.
-“I will pay you ten thousand Bronze Crowns to sell me this store.”
+Her hand descended into one of the pockets of her dress, pulling out a large golden card, her crown card.
+“I will pay you ten thousand bronze crowns to sell me this store.”

 Aethel’s emerald green eyes were filled with confusion.
 Surely, she thought, there must be some reason for this.
-No one would pay her ten thousand Bronze Crowns to move.
+No one would pay her ten thousand bronze crowns to move.
 “I don’t understand.
 If you wished to taunt me, there are less expensive ways.
 Hiring a few thugs maybe, a few desperate dregs of society who’d do anything for a quick crown.”

 “No. I’ve worked hard to make it this far, and I’m not going to sell my store just because some egomaniac like you can’t handle a little competition.”
 The noble’s eye twitched as she heard that.
-For a woman who was, by all means, a commoner to speak to a noble such as her like that was the height of rudeness, and Aethel knew it.
+For a woman who was by all means a commoner to speak to a noble such as her like that was the height of rudeness, and Aethel knew it.

 Which was what made it all the better.

 “Huh, and I thought you loved your son more than that.”
-Marissa said before she snapped her fingers.
+Repina said before she snapped her fingers.
 Three large men walked into the store, the Amulet Gloves on their hand glowing with magical power.
 “Grab the kid.”

 Unfortunately, she wasn’t even given that chance.

-Marissa placed an expensive boot on her chest, the smaller woman looking down at Aethel as if she were nothing but an insect to be crushed.
+Repina placed an expensive boot on her chest, the smaller woman looking down at Aethel as if she were nothing but an insect to be crushed.
 Aethel punched her in the knee, causing the woman to crumple as she let out a cry of pain.

 “Ah, that look in your eye.
 Now you understand your situation fully.
 You see, I know you’re physically more powerful than me, but I am more powerful than you in other ways.
 So, here’s how it’s going to go.
 I’m going to get this store Aethel, one way or another.”
 She said.
 Her eight-year-old son struggled in the thug’s grasp, but the man simple tightened his grip on the child’s neck.
-Craeft tried to use his Ice magic on the man, but a fist to his ribs stopped that in its tracks.
-“Either give me the shop, or I’ll have Jeffron over here strangle him to death.”
+Craeft tried to use his ice magic on the man, but a fist to his ribs stopped that in its tracks.
+“Either give me the shop, or I’ll have Nuriyev over here strangle him to death.”